FAQs

 How much is Class Counsel paid?

 No part of Class Counsel fees will be paid by Class Members.
-Class Counsel fees will be paid separately by Canada once they are approved by the Federal Court.
-These fees will not be deducted from any Class Member’s compensation.
+Class Counsel fees will be paid separately by Canada once they are approved as fair and reasonable by the Federal Court.
+These fees will not be deducted from Class Members' compensation.
+Canada has agreed to pay Class Counsel fees in the amount of $40 million, plus tax and reasonable disbursements.

 Do I need to hire a lawyer to submit a claim for compensation?